 RSG: Oh, I love that!

-Natalie: We’re kind of a little team in this and we lean on each other for support.
+Natalie: We’re kind of a little team in this, and we lean on each other for support.
 But that’s kind of the only mentorship I’ve gotten along the way.

-RSG: That is so fantastic because that you and your mom are modeling co-learning and co-innovating we encourage within our community.
+RSG: That is so fantastic, because you and your mom are modeling co-learning and co-innovating that we encourage within our community.

 Natalie: Yeah, my mom has kind of been there since the beginning.
 She was the first person that I told about all the bullying.
-She supported me through applying to different schools and she supported me with this crazy idea and has helped me pretty much every day since.
+She supported me through applying to different schools, and she supported me with this crazy idea and has helped me pretty much every day since.
 And I’m so grateful for that.

-Natalie: Yeah, so thankfully we’ve been able to receive some really large grants from companies such as Samsung, Disney, Hollister, and a couple of others and they’ve pretty much just come forward to help.
+Natalie: Yeah, so thankfully we’ve been able to receive some really large grants from companies such as Samsung, Disney, Hollister, and a couple of others, and they’ve pretty much just come forward to help.
 For example, Samsung gave us all the money we needed to create an Android version of the app.